kubernetes-retired/kubefed/docs/ingressdns-with-externaldns.md

   controller.
 You must ensure the following `args` are provided in the external-dns Deployment manifest:
   `--source=crd --crd-source-apiversion=multiclusterdns.kubefed.k8s.io/v1alpha1 --crd-source-kind=DNSEndpoint --registry=txt --txt-prefix=cname`
-  **Note**: If you do not deploy the external-dns controller to the same namespace and use the default service account of the federation control-plane, you must setup RBAC permissions allowing the controller access to necessary resources.
+  **Note**: If you do not deploy the external-dns controller to the same namespace and use the default service account of the kubefed control-plane, you must setup RBAC permissions allowing the controller access to necessary resources.

-After the cluster, federation control-plane, and external-dns controller are running, use the [sample](../example/sample1) federated deployment, service, and ingress to test MCIDNS.
+After the cluster, kubefed control-plane, and external-dns controller are running, use the [sample](../example/sample1) federated deployment, service, and ingress to test MCIDNS.
 Check the status of all the resources in each cluster by running: